ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

     ...
 ```

-A `client` endpoint is similar to an ordinary object.
+A `client` object is similar to an ordinary object.
 However, unlike in ordinary objects in `client` objects, the actions are performed on a remote network endpoint.
 Hence, the 'remote' keyword should be used in the method signature.

 Similar to other objects, `client` objects take their configurations parameters such as API keys as the values of the `constructor` parameter.